-This mineral resource estimation exercise was primarily undertaken with the Vulcan[®] software and utilities internally developed in GSLIB-type format.
-The geologic interpretations were generated in the Leapfrog[®] software.
-The following sections outline the procedures undertaken to calculate the mineral resource.
+These mineral resource estimations were primarily undertaken with the Vulcan® software and utilities internally developed in GSLIB-type format.
+The mineral resource domains were generated in the Leapfrog® software.
+The following sections outline the procedures undertaken to calculate the mineral resource, first for the Madsen main deposits, followed by the Madsen satellite deposits.